For more ELYSIUM’S PASSAGE Blog Posts, go to

 ‘I’m not sure you understood me,’ Mo said.
 ‘Likely, it’s not easy for a modern thinker such as yourself to concede to transcendence after being conditioned and steeped in the narrow presuppositions of mechanistic theorems and linguistic paralysis.’

 ‘Ah, sorry, I meant analysis.
-My apologies to Ludwig Wittgenstein, but even he understood the limitations of what he had posited after grasping the higher spiritual realms in which you now exist.
+My apologies to Ludwig Wittgenstein, yet even he understood the limitations of what he had posited after grasping the higher spiritual realms in which you now exist.

 God, I thought, what a curious load of claptrap, and besides, what the bloody hell did Wittgenstein have to do with me and this mountain?
 Still, I had to admit; Mo had a surprising handle on philosophy, far more than should be expected of anyone.